cprattos30/s5p-tools-HACK/README.md

 # Notes
-Note: Forked the offical repo to download Sentinel-5P data from https://github.com/bilelomrani1/s5p-tools
+Note: Forked the offical repo to download Sentinel-5P data from https://github.com/bilelomrani1/s5p-tools.
+Only s5p-request.py and its helper files in s5p_tools were used from this repo.

 Downloaded data from satellite [Sentinel-5P](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P) from the [Copernicus Open Access Hub](https://scihub.copernicus.eu).
 The collect is based on the `sentinelsat` [package](https://github.com/sentinelsat/sentinelsat) and the [API Hub Access](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription).
 L3 resampling is made with [HARP tools](https://cdn.rawgit.com/stcorp/harp/master/doc/html/harpconvert.html).